ONSdigital/sml-catalogue/content/about/notesOnTesting.md

    * Date adjustment - Test if output contents is as expected, both new columns and data content.
    * Date adjustment - Test any other error based outputs
    * Date adjustment - Test type validation on the input strings.
-   * Date adjustment - Test fails with type error if no input..
+   * Date adjustment - Test fails with type error if no input.
    * Date adjustment - test type validation on the target column lists(s).
    * Date adjustment - test if output is a List.
    * Date adjustment - test if output contents is as expected.